 Carpenter’s Shelter will offer all of its current services at the temporary location.
 At the new building, Carpenter’s Shelter will add services for residents such as offering 10 permanent supportive housing apartments.

-Will the facilities at the temporary location differ from the current building?
+Are the facilities at the temporary location different from the current building?

-The temporary location will be similar in size and feature similar spaces including individual and family rooms, David’s Place day shelter, bathrooms, laundry facilities, common spaces, staff offices, and more.
+The temporary location is similar in size and feature similar spaces including individual and family rooms, David’s Place day shelter, bathrooms, laundry facilities, common spaces, staff offices, and more.
 The most significant change will be the lack of a full commercial kitchen.
-Instead, a scaled-down kitchen will have a warming cabinet and a commercial microwave.
+Instead, a scaled-down kitchen will have induction heating appliances, crockpots, and more.

-How will Carpenter’s Shelter deal with changes in residents’ public transportation needs?
+How does Carpenter’s Shelter deal with changes in residents’ public transportation needs?

 Will youth residents need to change schools during the temporary relocation?